amandagrice/dbscg-maker/README.md

 You can see the live site at [shenwrong.com](http:shenwrong.com/).

-The name is supposed to be a pun on the dragon Shenlong and "wrong" because the cards are fake.
+The name is supposed to be a pun on the dragon [Shenron](https://dragonball.fandom.com/wiki/Shenron) and "wrong" because the cards are fake.
 Idk, I'm not very funny.

 <img src="./images/shenlong.jpg" width="250">